-Curious what’s emerging on the tech scene as the hottest tech skills for 2019?
+Curious what’s emerging on the tech scene as the hottest tech skills for your career?
 Udemy, an online teaching & learning marketplace, just released its analysis of the most sought-after “upskilling” opportunities for technical professionals through its platform, and we’re passing along the results to you.

 Anyone looking to be in the know about what tech skills are emerging these days can glean insights from popular course marketplaces that serve millions of eager learners.
 After all, as new technologies emerge, developers and other technology professionals need to learn about them somewhere.
 They’re turning to learning platforms like Udemy, LinkedIn Learning (formerly Lynda), Treehouse, or PluralSight, which serve as real-time education hubs – and early-warning signals about what’s about to hit – in a particular sector.